J-Rakesh-Naidu/technity-tasks/task-3/README.md

 All are required fields and there is error checking if age is less than 16, password and confirm password dont match, photo file size more than 5 mb.

 After successful submission it goes to a thank you.

+For the JS I made an empty list named errors and then checked for each restrictions then pushed them into the list so that I can print all the errors messages in one block.